AshfaqNajar/CNN-BILSTM-AT/README.md

 # CNN-BILSTM-AT
-The paper is currently undergoing review at the journal.
 Files will be available upon acceptance.